Big Mexican brewers forced to open local beer market

 Femsa, which has a 20 percent stake in Heineken, operates convenience store chain Oxxo and has exclusivity deals to sell the Dutch company’s beers.
 Modelo has similar agreements with bars and restaurants. ($1 = 12.8570 Mexican pesos)

-Additional reporting by Tomas Sarmiento, Gabriel Stargardter and Alexandra Alper; Writing by Dave Graham; Editing by Gerald E. McCormick, Dan Grebler, Bernard Orr, Gary Hill and Steve Orlofsky
+Additional reporting by Tomas Sarmiento, Gabriel Stargardter and Alexandra Alper; Writing by Dave Graham; Editing by Gerald E. McCormick, Dan Grebler, Bernard Orr, Gary Hill, Steve Orlofsky and Miral Fahmy